 In November 2004, Douglas County PUD (Douglas), owner of the Wells Hydroelectric Project (Project), entered into a settlement with the Colville Confederated Tribes (Colville Tribe) that resolved claims for charges for the use of Colville tribal lands.
 The settlement, which was approved by the FERC in February 2005, impacted the quantity and price of PGE's share of the output of the Project.
 The settlement required that Douglas pay a \$13.5 million lump sum, convey certain real property, and allocate (at cost) 4.5% of Project's output to the Colville Tribe; such allocation increases to 5.5% for all years after 2018.
-To fund the \$13.5 million payment, PGE and other purchasers of the Project's output entered into a Settlement requires that each purchaser of the Project's output pay their respective share of debt service on the revenue bonds, with PGE's annual share calculated at approximately \$350,000.
+To fund the \$13.5 million payment, PGE and other purchasers of the Project's output entered into a Settlement Endorsement Agreement (Agreement) providing for the sale by Douglas of revenue bonds.
+The Agreement requires that each purchaser of the Project's output pay their respective share of debt service on the revenue bonds, with PGE's annual share calculated at approximate ly \$350,000.
 In addition to its share of debt service payments, PGE's share of the Project's output was reduced from 20.3% to 19.4% beginning in April 2005.
 The effects of both the debt service requirement and the reduction in output were included in projected power costs in PGE's RVM filings approved by the OPUC.